tomeichlersmith/RandomManifoldWalks/README.md

 Data Analysis and Plotting will be done in R while using a standard csv file to transfer the simulation data from the C++ program to R's ability to plot and process large data sets.

 ## Executables
+These are being compiled and executed on a Linux machine, so several command line arguments may change if running on a different system.

 #### SphereWalk
 Run: `./run/SphereWalk lat nwalks steplen maxwalklen filename`